CoBRA: A Composable Benchmark for Robotics Applications: Introduction

 \subsection{Contributions}

-We introduce CoBRA, a benchmark suite for automatic robot selection, synthesis, and programming, based on well-defined environments, models (robot modules and entire robots), and task descriptions.
-Perception of and reaction to an unexpected environment are intentionally left out to focus on evaluating robot assemblies for the intended industrial tasks with known and controlled environments.
-The capability to react to varying circumstances, however, can be enforced through constraints and costs, e.g., by checking whether the robot has sufficient manipulability within an area where bin picking is needed.
+We introduce CoBRA, a composable benchmark (suite) for robotics applications, which tests the selection, synthesis, and programming of robots based on well-defined environments, (modular) robot models, and task descriptions.
+Perception of and reaction to an unexpected environment are intentionally left out for now to focus on evaluating robot assemblies for the intended industrial tasks with known and controlled environments.

 Our benchmark suite strives for the same properties as \cite{Althoff2017}: